LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Integrations/faas-for-messaging.md

 Conversational Cloud messaging uses a series of "Conversation State Change Events" which get fired when specific actions or events occur within the conversation.
 You are able to use theses events to trigger functions within Functions.

-The following "Conversation State Change Events" can be used to trigger functions:
+The following "Conversation State Change Events" can be used to trigger functions (see [Events](liveperson-functions-development-events-templates.html#events)):

-#### New Conversation
+* New Conversation

-This event is fired when a consumer initiates a new conversation. **This event should not be used for routing.
-Use a routing bot instead.**

-#### TTR (Time to Respond) changed
+* TTR (Time to Respond)

-This event is fired by the consumer or by the agent.
-This event is fired by the consumer when they mark the conversation as urgent or unmark it as such.
-This event is fired by the agent when they change the TTR.

-#### Participants Change
+* Participants Change

-This event is fired if an agent or a consumer joins or leaves the conversation.

-#### Conversation Idle
+* Conversation Idle

-This event is fired if a consumer or agent did not respond within the configured idle time for the account.

-#### Conversation Routing
+* Conversation Routing

-This event is fired if the conversation is routed to a different skill

-#### Messaging Line in Off-Hours
+* Messaging Line in Off-Hours

-This event is fired if a conversation was *opened* during office-hours, but a new consumer line in the conversation is *written* during off-hours (essentially when a consumer sends an off-hour message).

-#### Conversation End
+* Conversation End

-This event is fired when a conversation is closed.
+### Callback commands

+You have the option to send callback commands back to the invoker.
+You can add multiple commands to the response as the functions itself can return an array or a single object.

+With the controller bot as the invoker, as is the case for messaging events, you have the option to execute the following callback commands:

+* Send a message

 <div class="important">
   <ul>